Quick links on this page:

 The first 100 stories submitted to the Adverb Challenge were removed from the site on 1st October 2016.
 They are now available to read in Adverbially Challenged Volume 1.

 You can learn how to buy the book and support charity here.

 The book contains stories written by 91 different authors.

 Profits from sales will be donated to the First Story charity every 3 to 6 months, depending on the volume of books sold.
 You can see how much has been raised by all the challenges run on this website on the main Writing Challenges page.

 The second collection of 100 stories submitted to the Adverb Challenge were removed from the site on 1st February 2017.
-We are currently editing Adverbially Challenged Volume 2.
-The book will be released during the spring of 2017 (probably during April).
+They are now available to read in Adverbially Challenged Volume 2.

-The book will contain stories written by 72 authors who reside all over the planet.
+The book contains stories written by 72 authors who reside all over the planet.